I’m a sucker for a self-help book.

 Depression is not a spa Jen Sincero.

-It’s not something you look forward to as an excuse not to have to do your own washing.
+Depression is not something you look forward to as an excuse not to have to do your own washing.
 If only you could concentrate long enough to work, then perhaps you wouldn’t also have the crippling guilt and anxiety that grows and grows the further you get behind with things.
+Any research paper on depression will show you that.

 As someone who has experienced depression, albeit in what I feel is a relatively mild form, (I cry a lot and feel terrified, but deep down I know it’s going to get better and that I’m a decent person), I can confirm that at no point does it feel ‘familiar and cosy and comfortable’.